-The Magnuson-Stevens Fisheries Conservation and Management Act (MSA) states that any new rebuilding plan must select a target time for rebuilding (T{TARGET}) that is "as short as possible," while giving consideration to "the status and biology of the overfished species and the needs of the fishing communities" (MSA Section 303(e)(4))4.
-This consideration of community needs in rebuilding plans was intended to provide managers "some leeway to avoid disastrous short-term consequences for fishing communities"5.
+The Magnuson-Stevens Fisheries Conservation and Management Act (MSA) states that any new rebuilding plan must select a target time for rebuilding (T{TARGET}) that is "as short as possible," while giving consideration to "the status and biology of the overfished species and the needs of the fishing communities" (MSA Section 303(e)(4)).
+This consideration of community needs in rebuilding plans was intended to provide managers "some leeway to avoid disastrous short-term consequences for fishing communities."

 Under the requirements for rebuilding plans in the MSA, NMFS is not required to revise a stock's rebuilding plan unless that stock is not making adequate progress towards rebuilding.
-However, yelloweye rockfish catches are rare and unpredictable, making projections uncertain, requiring management measures to be conservative, and creating an atmosphere of avoidance among industry.
+However, NMFS may revise such plans in response changing circumstances or new information.
+Yelloweye rockfish catches are rare and unpredictable, making projections uncertain, requiring management measures to be conservative, and creating an atmosphere of avoidance among industry.
 Yelloweye rockfish therefore continue to be underutilized coastwide and limit access to target species in different sectors each year.
-The Council indicated a new default harvest control rule may better meet the needs of West Coast communities by providing greater opportunity in both commercial and recreational groundfish sectors, improving income stability for dependent communities, and avoiding additional short-term disastrous consequences.
+The Council indicated a new default harvest control rule may more appropriately account for the needs of West Coast communities by providing greater opportunity in both commercial and recreational groundfish sectors, improving income stability for dependent communities, and avoiding additional short-term disastrous consequences.
 This analysis assesses whether circumstances have changed since the last rebuilding plan revision in 2011 to the extent that the current rebuilding plan no longer supports the needs of communities.

-B.1.1 Needs of Communities following the 2011 Revision
+B.1.1 Needs of Communities Following the 2011 Revision

-West Coast fishing communities depend on a portfolio of commercial and recreational fisheries to support vear-round operations.
+West Coast fishing communities depend on a portfolio of commercial and recreational fisheries to support year-round operations.
 Throughout the mid-2000s and, notably during the 2009 to 2011 Council reconsideration of the yelloweye rockfish rebuilding plan, coastwide opportunities remained relatively strong for key fisheries including Dungeness crab, salmon, coastal pelagic species (CPS), highly migratory species (HMS), pink shrimp, and other non-groundfish fisheries.
-However, in the following years through the present, changing environmental conditions (e.g., 2011 tsunami, 2013-2015 warm water "blob"); conservation challenges (e.g., additional listing of salmon stocks, directed sardine fishery closure); and changes in management (e.g., 2012 California implementation of 20 Marine Protected Areas, covering about 13 percent of the area north of 40° 10' N. lat.) impacted coastwide commercial landings.
-These changes contributed to a 23 percent decline in landings of Dungeness crab6, a 44 percent decline in salmon landings, a 64 percent decline in CPS landings, a 10 percent decline in HMS landings, a 12 percent decline in pink shrimp landings, and a 26 percent decline in other non-groundfish species landings7 from 2015-2017 relative to the 2011-2014 average annual landings.
-Recreational fisheries showed a similar downward trend during the 2015 to 2017 period, with 34 percent fewer HMS angler trips and 77 percent fewer salmon trips in 2015-2017 relative to 2011-2014.
-Notably, average West Coast income impacts associated with commercial and recreational ocean salmon fisheries in 2016-2017 for Washington, Oregon, and California (combined) were an estimated \$50 million, 51 percent below the 2012-2015 inflation-adjusted average of \$102.8 million (2016 Salmon SAFE).
+However, in the following years through the present, changing environmental conditions (e.g., 2011 tsunami, 2013-15 warm water "blob"); conservation challenges (e.g., additional listing of salmon stocks, directed sardine fishery closure); and changes in management (e.g., 2012 California implementation of 20 Marine Protected Areas, covering about 13 percent of the area north of 40°10' N lat.) impacted coastwide commercial landings.
+These changes contributed to a 23 percent decline in landings of Dungeness crab, 6 a 44 percent decline in salmon landings, a 64 percent decline in CPS landings, a 10 percent decline in HMS landings, a 12 percent decline in pink shrimp landings, and a 26 percent decline in other non-groundfish species landings7 from 2015-17 relative to the 2011-14 average annual landings.
+Recreational fisheries showed a similar downward trend during the 2015 to 2017 period, with 34 percent fewer HMS angler trips and 77 percent fewer salmon trips in 2015-17 relative to 2011-14.
+Notably, average West Coast income impacts associated with commercial and recreational ocean salmon fisheries in 2016-17 for Washington, Oregon,